BenjaminKaganovitch/benjamin-kaganovitch.github.io/README.md

-## Collection of assignments and exercises from Intro to Web Development, JavaScript, OO-Javascript
+## Collection of assignments and exercises from Web Development, JavaScript, OO-Javascript

 ### Fahrenheit to celsius converter assignment that has conversation from Dark to Light mode: